Updated January 21, 2019

 Individual filers must take two financial courses—one before filing and another before receiving a discharge (debt forgiveness).
 Approved providers are listed under “Credit Counseling & Debtor Education” on the U.S. Trustee’s website (be sure to scroll down to your district).

 Hawaii’s Bankruptcy Court Website and Location

 On the Hawaii Bankruptcy Court website, you’ll find the court’s local rules and instructions for filing your paperwork (click on “Resources” in the left-hand column).

 Honolulu, HI 96813

-This overview provides some, but not all, of the information you’ll need to file for bankruptcy without a lawyer.
-Also, you’re responsible for understanding the law.
-For detailed coverage of bankruptcy issues, you might want to buy a do-it-yourself book like How to File Chapter 7 Bankruptcy by Attorney Cara O’Neill and Albin Renauer J.D.
+This overview cannot provide all of the information you’ll need to file a bankruptcy case.
+For more detailed information, consider consulting with a local bankruptcy lawyer or buying a self-help book such as How to File Chapter 7 Bankruptcy by Attorney Cara O’Neill and Albin Renauer J.D.